 Another option is to rely on the advice of product providers or carriers.
 Some of these individuals may have titles of financial advisor or financial representative, but are largely licensed and educated as a minimum standard to sell products.

 The terms "financial advisor" and "financial planner" are often used interchangeably or misused.
 These terms do not necessarily mean that someone has particular qualifications, expertise, or certifications.
-Anyone can be called a "financial advisor" or "financial planner" outside of Quebec.
+In the past, anyone could be called a "financial advisor" or "financial planner" outside of Quebec.

-However, a Certified Financial Planner® (CFP®) is a designated individual who has demonstrated at least 3 years of qualifying work experience AND passed an education program with multiple national exams.
+However, a Certified Financial Planner® (CFP®) is now "title protected" (no different from a doctor or lawyer) as a designated individual who has demonstrated at least 3 years of qualifying work experience AND passed an education program with multiple national exams.

 Does this necessarily mean a CFP® is particularly better than licensed professionals in a specific area such as investments, insurance, or lending?
 No, but it is a simple criteria to look for given the number of representatives that are available, and you may want some broader advice.